Grotawred/intita-project-java-spring-boot/README.md

 - Create new schema named "db_to_project" in your MySQL Workbench

-- Add the variables in .env file sent to you by the administrators to Environment Variables
+- Create OS environment variables from .env file.
+File could be obtained after contact of Grisha Vlasko "grishavlasko200@gmail.com".

 - Start project in your IDE